John Bellamy Foster

-John Bellamy Foster (born August 15, 1953) is an American professor of sociology at the University of Oregon and editor of the Monthly Review.
+John Bellamy Foster (born August 19, 1953) is an American professor of sociology at the University of Oregon and editor of the Monthly Review.
 He writes about political economy of capitalism and economic crisis, ecology and ecological crisis, and Marxist theory.
-He has given numerous interviews, talks, and invited lectures, as well as written invited commentary, articles, and books on the subject.

 Early life

-Foster was active in the anti-war and environmental movements before enrolling at Evergreen State College in 1971.
-He studied economics in response to what he saw as an unfolding crisis in the capitalist economy and US involvement with the 1973 Chilean coup d'état.

-In 1976, he moved to Canada and entered the political science graduate program at York University in Toronto.
+In 1976, Foster moved to Canada and entered the political science graduate program at York University in Toronto.
 He submitted his 1979 paper, The United States and Monopoly Capital: The Issue of Excess Capacity, to Paul Sweezy of Monthly Review.
 He also was published in journals such as The Quarterly Journal of Economics and Science & Society, and, in 1986, published The Theory of Monopoly Capitalism: An Elaboration of Marxian Political Economy, based on his Ph.D. dissertation.

-Foster was hired in 1985 as a Visiting Member of the Faculty at The Evergreen State College.
+Foster was hired in 1985 as a Visiting Member of the Faculty at Evergreen State College.
 One year later he took a position as assistant professor of sociology at the University of Oregon, and became a full professor of sociology in 2000.
 In 1989 he became a director of the Monthly Review Foundation Board and a member of the editorial committee of Monthly Review.